AndrewYang2024/AndrewYang2024.github.io/_posts/2020-11-28-Whatever-It-Takes.md

 “Wow,” Williams gasped, looking at her with newfound admiration.

 “The Enders are a long intellectual lineage dating back to the Austro-Hungarians,” Powell explained.
 “Before their collapse, they were quite well-known in monetary circles.
-It was only a matter of time before Astrid’s descendants would make her way back into the trade.”
+It was only a matter of time before Astrid’s descendant would make her way back into the trade.”

 The two men’s scrutiny made Alex shift in her seat.
 Much to her relief, they quickly returned to their original discussion.

 “Do you understand now,” Powell asked solemnly.
 “What it means to control the yield curve?”

-Williams stared at Powell blankly and felt left behind.
+Williams stared blankly at Powell and felt left behind.
 He could not comprehend how yield curve control, a newfangled policy from the Bank of Japan, fit into the picture.

 “What?”

-“Don’t you get it, John?
-The yield curve does not predict central bank intervention,” Alex said.
-“The change in the yield curve *IS* central bank intervention.”
+“Don’t you get it, John?”
+Alex said.
+“The yield curve does not predict central bank intervention.
+The change in the yield curve *IS* central bank intervention.”

-Powell laughed heartily as he saw the flash of realization over Williams’ face.
+Powell laughed heartily as he saw the flash of realization over Williams’s face.
 He had been waiting patiently for this moment.

 “The yield curve whispers to us from the future,” Powell said.
 “Because my predecessors have created an anticipatory network that satisfies the conditions set forth in the *Review*.
 A machine that can pull forward the eternal future into the present.”

 “You had me at acausality,” Alex said.
-“Given what you described, the treasury market allows us to send messages to our past selves.”
+“If I understand correctly, the treasury market allows us to send messages to our past selves.”

 Powell nodded approvingly.
 “This is the true history of the modern Fed, born amid the flames of the Second World War.
 From the moment Marriner Stoddard Eccles received an anonymous manuscript in 1941.
 This is why we control the most liquid predictive market in the world and train a global network of traders and investors to do our bidding.”